-There are a lot of cooking oils to choose from, and each has certain benefits and reasons for using.
+There are a lot of cooking oils to choose from, and each has certain benefits and reasons for using them.
 One of the major appeals of peanut oil is that it has a higher smoke point than others.
 This means you can use it for high-heat cooking and deep-frying without worrying about the oil smoking and burning.
-That’s because peanut oil is high in oleic acid, an omega-9 fatty acid, which doesn’t break down and form hazardous byproducts when exposed to a lot of heat.

 Nature Mills peanut oil wins the top spot simply because of its taste.
 It starts with fresh, high-quality peanuts, which really make a big difference in the finished product.
 Nature Mills uses a traditional extracting process that involves cold-pressing the oil in a machine called a wooden Ghani.
-Although a wooden Ghani can only process about half as much oil as other extracting methods, the oil that does come out tastes better and is cleaner and more nutritious.
+Although a wooden Ghani can only process about half as much oil as other extracting methods, the oil that does come out tastes better.
 There are no additives or filler oils—just pure peanut oil.

 This brand comes in two sizes—just about 34 ounces and 68 ounces—so you can stock up if you use peanut oil regularly.

 Because of its superior taste and quality, this peanut oil is our pick for the best organic.
 It’s made with 100 percent organic peanuts, and it's certified non-GMO and kosher.
-Because it’s refined, it can withstand even higher heats (up to 460 degrees Fahrenheit ) than regular peanut oil and has a more neutral taste that really goes well with any dish.
-And, unlike other refined oils, there are no chemical extractants used in the process since it’s done mechanically.
-That means you get a pure oil that’s perfect for all kitchen applications from marinating to flash-frying.
+Because it’s refined, it can withstand even higher heats (up to 460 degrees Fahrenheit) than regular peanut oil and has a more neutral taste that really goes well with any dish.
+This oil is processed mechanically, meaning you get a pure oil that’s perfect for all kitchen applications, from marinating to flash-frying.

 If you’re looking for an unrefined peanut oil with a more peanut-y taste, this bottle from Napa Valley Naturals, a company owned by Stonewall Kitchen, is a great choice.
 The company starts by slow-roasting USA-grown peanuts and then using a machine to press the nuts, extracting the oil—a process called expeller-pressing—in small batches.